 Staying in the historic area of Prague is like living out a fairytale.
-The architecture is magical, the people are incredibly kind, and the cobble is straight up painful.
+The architecture is magical, the people are incredibly kind, and the cobble streets are straight up painful.
 Below is our four-day Prague travel diary.

 Day 1: Prague by Walking